Which place is cheaper, Duck or Asheville?

 When we compare the travel costs of actual travelers between Asheville and Duck, we can see that Duck is more expensive.
 And not only is Asheville much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Asheville would let you spend less money overall.
 Or, you could decide to spend more money in Asheville and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Duck would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Duck than you might in Asheville.

-Asheville is bigger, and its population is about 122.4 times larger than the population of Duck.
-When comparing the population of Asheville vs. Duck, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Asheville has a larger population, and is about 120 times larger than the population of Duck.
+When comparing the sizes of Asheville and Duck, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.